KazutoshiShinoda/KazutoshiShinoda.github.io/_pages/about.md

   * Adviser: Prof. Katsuyuki Suzuki

 ## Awards
+* Mar.
+2024: Sponsorship Award, the 30th Annual Meeting of the Association for Natural Language Processing
 * Jun.
 2021: JSAI Incentive Award (2020), the Japanese Society for Artificial Intelligence (JSAI) (Top 5%)
 * Dec.
 2020: Presentation Award, NTCIR-15 (co-authored)
 * Mar.
 2019: Paper Award, the 25th Annual Meeting of the Association for Natural